Golemancer-Ctrl/wc-refactor-01/README.md

 ## Usage

-To use the Horiseon website, simply go to [insert link].
+To use the Horiseon website, simply go to https://golemancer-ctrl.github.io/wc-refactor-01/.

 ![Horiseon seeks to provide a pleasant user experience.
 The Horiseon webpage features a navigation bar and displays information through two primary articles separated into three sections each.
 There is additional information in the footer.](./assets/images/Horiseon.png)